 Newmarket’s 1,000 Guineas trial is the Nell Gwynn Stakes during the Craven Meeting while at Newbury the Fred Darling is a pre-Guineas test of real significance.

-Leading into 2020, Irish trainer Aidan O’Brien has won three of the last four renewals and four in all since Homecoming Queen won in 2012.
+The Irish trainer Aidan O’Brien has won three of the last four renewals and four in all since Homecoming Queen won in 2012.

 3. The Oaks – Epsom Downs – June